tabreu8/simple_ai_agent_web_server/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the server: `uvicorn main:app --reload`

+## Session Memory

+The `session_id` parameter allows the agent to remember previous messages and maintain conversation context.
+If you use the same `session_id` for multiple requests, the agent will recall earlier exchanges and respond accordingly.
+If you omit `session_id`, a new session is created and returned in the response.

+This enables multi-turn conversations, where the agent can remember facts (like your name) or previous questions within the same session.

 ## API Example
 ```
 POST /agent/query